-Librarians teach students how to access and utilise information, and provide them with quality reading experiences by recommending literature
+Librarians teach students how to access and utilise information, and provide them with quality reading experiences by recommending literature that students will enjoy.

 Mrs Willoughby

 FIRST AID OFFICER

 The First Aid Officer administers first aid to students and should be contacted if your child requires prescribed medication at school.